MothNik/robust_fourier/README.md

 symmetry around the origin for the real part and odd symmetry for the imaginary part.

 Yet, real signals in the time/space domain are the most common use case.
-Thus, this basis has to be extended to its final form for being useful in practice and this is where _symmetrization_ comes into play.
+Thus, this basis has to be extended to its final form by employing a _symmetrization_ that will be discussed in the next section.

 <p align="center">
   <img src="docs/hermite_functions/EX-07-03-01-HermiteFunctionsFourierBasis_Frequency_Shifted_Time_Space_at_Origin_Order_09.png" width="1000px" />